vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Yellow Roses.md

 - Huyen isn't Huyen.
 They're actually Kitsune.
 - Where Huyen disappeared is a yellow petal.
 - Kitsune knows where the house is.
 Other spirits also know, and can lead you there.

+##### The Spirit in the Tree
+- The Kitsune is moving towards the hills.
+Not towards the highway but towards the campus.
+	- In fact, so are many other spirits.
+Not so much like a pilgrimage, but like a friendly outing.
+- Someone else passed by, looked a lot like you.
+Didn't look lost, but headed the same way.
+	- I don't know if that's a really good idea.
+Her spiritual energy isn't as immense as Jin's, but they might just eat her right up.

 ##### At the House on the Hills
 Up towards the base of the school are these nice houses.
 They're new, they're expensive.
 - There are many rooms in this house, but one is guarded more heavily than others.